 Standard support

-The support you receive with your NAIS certificate is usually standard.
+Usually the support you receive in your NAIS certificate to begin with is a standard level of support.
 However, if you require additional or alternative support, please contact your Learning Support Coordinator or email pedstod@mau.se.
 Standard support includes the following:

 How do I find a note-taker?

-There is a note-taker module in Canvas where you can find one.
-If this is missing, your lecturer needs to set it up.
+There is a note-taking support module in Canvas where you can find a note-taker.
+If the module is missing, your lecturer needs to add it.
 In that case, please send this link to your lecturer:

-The student acting as your note-taker will receive a fee for their work.
-You will need to forward this link to them so they can register.
+The student acting as your note-taker will receive compensation for their work.
+You will need to forward this link to them so they can register:

 Audio and video recording

-If your Nais notification includes the recommendation 'Audio and video recording for personal use', you are permitted to record lectures.
+If your NAIS certificate includes the recommendation 'Audio and video recording for personal use', you are permitted to record lectures.

 Guidelines for recording